 Without a doubt, going to IE University will be one of the best decisions you’ll make in your lifetime.
 It’s a university that values its students and heavily invests in innovation, technology and cross-cultural connection.

-Why did you choose the Bachelor in International Relations + International Relations program at IE University?
+Why did you choose the Dual Degree in Business Administration+ International Relations program at IE University?

 Personally, I chose the program as I’ve always been interested in the role of businesses and the importance of nations and international organizations in the world.
 If you love history, international relations and learning languages but would like to have a strong business background for working at an international level, this degree is for you.